RakshitaaGM/Motion-Planning/README.md

 ## Final Project - Motion Planning for Dubins Car using RRT

-# Licensing Information:  You are free to use or extend these projects for
+# Licensing Information:
-# educational purposes provided that (1) you do not distribute or publish
-# solutions, (2) you retain this notice, and (3) you provide clear
-# attribution to Clemson University and the author.
+You are free to use or extend these projects for educational purposes provided that (1) you do not distribute or publish solutions, (2) you retain this notice, and (3) you provide clear attribution to Clemson University and the author.

-#
-# Author: Ioannis Karamouzas (ioannis@g.clemson.edu)
+## Author: Ioannis Karamouzas (ioannis@g.clemson.edu)
-# Modified by : Rakshitaa Geetha Mohan
+## Modified by : Rakshitaa Geetha Mohan
+Source: Clemson University